-Steel also makes special features possible, such as the pivoting door that is 23 feet wide, allowing for the full wall to open facing the south.
-With so much glass, climate control could be a concern, but the overhanging steel roof helps shade glass exterior metal blinds and also be used to shield the sun.
+Steel also makes special interior design features possible, such as the pivoting door that is 23 feet wide, allowing for the full wall to open facing the south.
+With so much glass, climate control can be a concern.
+But, the overhanging steel roof helps shade the glass and exterior metal blinds can help shield the sun.

 Brick houses are very popular because they tend to last a long time.
 As long as you are not in an earthquake-prone area, brick can be one of the cheap homes to build.
 It is fireproof, stands up to inclement weather and creates a very quiet home interior.
 While it costs more than some other home options like vinyl siding, it is more durable and sturdier.

-When budgeting for brick, make sure that you include installation because it is not a DIY project and needs to be done by a professional.
-If it’s not installed properly, the brick may be susceptible to damage or the weight could affect the stability of the foundation of the house.
+When budgeting for brick, make sure that you include installation because it is not a DIY project.
+You need a professional to do it.
+Improper installation can make the brick susceptible to damage or the weight can affect the stability of the foundation.

 Iranian brick house

 It may seem counterintuitive, but straw bales are also fire resistant thanks to their thickness.
-Again, climate can determine the viability of using straw for your home: Rainy, humid weather is not advised for straw bale home construction.
+Again, climate can determine the viability of using straw for your home.
+Experts don’t recommend using straw bale home construction in rainy, humid weather.

 Largest Prefabricated Strawbale Building

-The architects also incorporated various solar energy techniques, including hydronic solar panels and a sand bed that stores heat, both of which together supply more than 80 percent of the home’s energy requirements.
+The architects also incorporated various solar energy techniques, including hydronic solar panels and a sand bed that stores heat.
+Together, these supply more than 80 percent of the home’s energy requirements.

 If you’re looking for how to build a cheap home, raw concrete may be just the building material for you.
-Concrete walls are water- and fire-proof, in addition to a healthier building choice.
+Concrete walls are water- and fire-proof, in addition to being a healthier building choice.
 Because concrete doesn’t contain any organic materials, it won’t sprout mold or mildew.

 Concrete shell house